 - Trauma like an auto accident, personal/work/sports injury

-- Spinal condition from injury or present from birth
+- Spinal condition from injury or presence from birth

 The treatment depends on the cause or causes of neurogenic bladder dysfunction.
 A primary physician could call upon a bladder specialist like a urologist, nephrologist, or urogynecologist to collaborate and coordinate the treatment plan.
-If the dysfunction is caused by a nerve root compression, a spinal procedure (discectomy) is performed to decompress and relieve the pressure on the nerves.
+If a nerve root compression causes the dysfunction, a spinal procedure (discectomy) is performed to decompress and relieve the pressure on the nerves.

 Nutrition and Fitness During These Times

 The information herein on "Spinal Injury Could Cause Neurogenic Bladder Dysfunction" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.